Innovation is a team sport!

 Professor Péter Mátyus (Semmelweis University, PTE, E-Group) works in exciting research areas.
-A particularly interesting area of his research is drug repositioning, the application of a drug already used for therapeutic purposes in other medical fields.
+A particularly interesting area of his pharmaceutical innovation research is drug repositioning, the application of a drug already used for therapeutic purposes in other medical fields.

 A common example of drug repositioning is the story of Viagra, a drug that was originally intended for cardiovascular diseases, but it has become a pioneer in other fields.
 The creativity of researchers and developers is clearly demonstrated by the fact that they were able to recognize and leverage the pharmacological and business potential of Viagra.

 Developing a new substance takes 12-13 years of preparation before launching it on the market, since the efficacy and security of the drug for therapeutic purposes must be justified.
 This requires a wide range of preclinical research and development, ’in vitro in vivo’ testing.
 In many cases, despite the encouraging results of preclinical trials, only during the clinical trials does it become clear that the drug has got an undesirable effect that disqualifies it from use in human medicine or it may be proven efficacious.
 If an existing medicinal product is to be used in new areas, the time for authorization will be significantly shortened, since data, including human use, are already available for that medicinal product.
 This period can be reduced to up to 3-5 years.
-The coronavirus epidemic has drawn everyone’s attention to drug repositioning, with the help of which drug development can be rapid enough to combat viral infection as soon as possible.
+The coronavirus epidemic has drawn everyone’s attention to pharmaceutical innovation and drug repositioning, with the help of which drug development can be rapid enough to combat viral infection as soon as possible.

 The amount of medical data being shared by different data sources is rapidly increasing.
 Publicly available data on illnesses, available drugs and their efficacy allow IT to provide significant contribution to the work of Professor Mátyus and other researchers.
 The InnoHealth DataLake project is a collaboration of high-quality medical/biomedical research and data-driven innovative IT solutions.
 Within the InnoHealth DataLake project, E-Group and the University of Pécs is building a bridge to connect the medical and biomedical fields with data driven IT capabilities to support healthcare and R&D&I (Research and Development and Innovation).